WooyoohL/Noise-robust_MER/README.md

 # NMER

-This repo implements the Noise-robust Multimodal Emotion Recognition(NMER) for the following paper:
+This repo implements the Noise-robust Multimodal Emotion Recognition(NMER)  model for the following paper:
-"Learning Noise-Robust Joint Representation for Multimodal Emotion Recognition under Realistic Incomplete Data Scenarios"
+"Learning Noise-Robust Joint Representation for Multimodal Emotion Recognition under Realistic Incomplete Data Scenarios".
+You can obtain the NMER model in models/NMER_model.py, and the Noise scheduler in Domiss.py.
+You can modify the Noise scheduler to fit your own data framework.
+Hope you can enjoy the Neural Network!

 # Reference